williamtroup/Calendar.js/README.md

 - Custom event groups (with configurable toggles via the side menu).
 - Browser notifications for events (modern browsers only).
 - Drop file support (allowing a file containing JSON, or an array of events, to be added).
-- DatePicker mode (just assign to the ID of an text input).
+- DatePicker mode (just assign to the ID of a text input).
 - HTML text support (off by default).
 - jQuery plugin for quickly creating Calendars.
 - Data-Binding support to quickly create new Calendars without writing Javascript!
-- Popup notifications for actions (adding/updating/deleting events, updating configuration, etc).
+- Popup notifications for actions (adding/updating/deleting events, updating configuration, etc.).
 - Start of week support (Monday, Saturday, or Sunday).
 - Local storage support for events!
 <br />